riddhigupta1110/DistributedComputing-VIII-MU-CSE/Expt4 - Group Communication/README.md

-Ensure you are inside the "Expt4 - Group Communication" Folder If not, use the command:
+Ensure you are inside the "Expt4 - Group Communication" Folder.
+If not, use the command:
 ```bash
 cd "Expt4 - Group Communication"